Our Test Kitchen Found the Best Brands of Coffee

-Our Test Kitchen also recommends Green Mountain’s medium roast coffee.
+Our Test Kitchen also recommends Green Mountain Coffee Roasters‘ medium roast coffee.
 This coffee tasted slightly darker than our other medium roasts but still offered plenty of flavor with just a hint of vanilla and floral flavors.
 A bit more acidic than our other choices, many testers loved this bright blend.
 We also noticed that Green Mountain perked us a bit more than the rest.
 Perfect for your morning cuppa!

 Our Test Kitchen also enjoyed Gevalia’s medium roast option.
 The coffee was smooth, drinkable and not overly acidic, perfect for sipping as you enjoy good company and a few treats with your coffee klatch.
 If you sipped slowly, you could notice a few fruity notes in the background of this cuppa, which many testers found pleasant.